iterative/dvc.org/content/docs/user-guide/how-to/best-practices.md

   You can make use of Git branches to document progress of training different types of models on your data files in the same project.
-Create a branch for each of the model and then utilise DVC features while working on that branch.
+Create a branch for each of the models and then utilise DVC features while working on that branch.

 - Experiment time log